jyyang5/master_MATLAB/README.md

 - Reduce for-loop (max fun value)
 - CellArray(plot muti funHandlers with legend)
 - Plot pdf function for a given data
-- Fliter a matrix
+- Filter a matrix
 - Take index of median value in an array
 - Compact plot using package subtightplot
+- Matrix dot product using `repmat`

 ### Reduce for-loop (max fun value)

-- Discription of problem
+- Description of problem

 Find the maximum value of a function f(x,y,...,z) in terms of x and the coresponding x